 1. Stay Calm Yourself

-Your cat will pick up on your energy levels, and if you’re nervous or jumpy, it will feed into their scared energy.
+Your cat will pick up on your energy levels, and if you’re nervous or jumpy, they will sense your scared energy.
 It may not be easy to calm yourself down if you’re scared for good reason, but if you can, stay calm and composed while interacting with your cat.

 This is especially important with your tone of voice.
 Speak in low, soothing tones, and don’t make too much noise.
 You want to impress upon them that you are not a threat.

 Move slowly and deliberately as well.
-Fear is an instinctive response, and when larger animals move quickly, it often means that they’re trying to eat you.
+Fear is an automatic response, and when larger animals move quickly, it often means they’re trying to eat you.
 Don’t put those thoughts in your cat’s mind.

 Of course, being calm isn’t an option if a terrified kitten sinks every one of their claws into your skin.
-To that end, you should protect yourself before seeing to your cat, as you’re more likely to make the situation worse if you end up getting injured.
+To that end, you should protect yourself before seeing to your cat, as you’re more likely to worsen the situation if you get injured.

 2. Give Them Space

 You can still help them, though.
-Staying calm is important, and you may want to bring them food, water, or a blanket.
-If you have other animals or small children in the house, keep them away from the kitten until the cat’s in a better mood.
+Staying calm is essential, and you may want to bring them food, water, or a blanket.
+If you have other animals or small children in the house, keep them away until the cat’s in a better mood.

 3. Figure Out the Cause of the Fear

 If, however, you know the cause and you can do something about it, then by all means, help out.
-If the cat’s scared of thunder, for example, you can try to soundproof a room as much as possible, turn on soothing white noise, or put them in a thunder shirt.
+For example, if the cat’s scared of thunder, you can try to soundproof a room as much as possible, turn on soothing white noise, or put them in a thunder shirt.

 4. Offer Treats or Love

-If the kitten is new to your household, you can start to slowly introduce yourself after they’ve had time to get acclimated to a small area in your home.
-This could mean offering them food or treats and slowly approaching them and allowing them to sniff your hand.
+If the kitten is new to your household, you can slowly introduce yourself after they’ve had time to get acclimated to a small area in your home.
+This could mean offering them food or treats, slowly approaching them, and allowing them to sniff your hand.